Dingaan Myolwa: Parliamentary career

 Following the death of Eastern Cape ANC MP Pumza Dyantyi from COVID-19, Myolwa was selected to take up her seat in the National Assembly.
 He was sworn in on 27 January 2021.
-He serves on the Standing Committee on Auditor General.
+He served on the Standing Committee on Auditor General.
+He resigned from Parliament on 23 April 2024, a little more than a month from the 2024 general election.